hkravi18/ATG-API/README.md

 - Email is send to given email address on forget password
 - Users can create Posts and Comments
 - Users can like Posts of other users
+- Secure measures on posts and comments content

 ## Development Features